Property (QT) for 3-manifold groups: Introduction

 \subsection{Property (QT) of 3-manifold groups}

-Let $M$ be a 3-manifold with finitely generated fundamental group $\pi_1(M)$.
+Let $M$ be a 3-manifold with finitely generated fundamental group.
 Since property (QT) is a commensurability invariant, we can assume that $M$ is compact and orientable by considering the Scott core of $M$ and a double cover of $M$ (if $M$ is non-orientable).

-In recent years, studying 3-manifold groups as $\pi_1$ of special cube complexes \cite{HW08} has advanced a deep understanding of this class of groups \cite{Wise20} \cite{Agol}.
+In recent years, the theory of special cube complexes \cite{HW08} has led to a deep understanding of 3-manifold groups \cite{Wise20} \cite{Agol}.
 By definition, the fundamental group of a compact special cube complex is undistorted in a right-angled Artin group, and then has property (QT) by \cite{DJ99}.
-However, 3--manifolds without non-positively curved Riemannian metrics cannot be cubulated by \cite{PW18} and even {{if}} they can be {{cubulated}}, there are still $3$--manifold groups that are not virtually cocompact special (see \cite{HP15}, \cite{Tid18}).
-Thus proving whether $\pi_1(M)$ has property (QT) appears to require a different technology to the group.
+However, 3--manifolds without non-positively curved Riemannian metrics cannot be cubulated by \cite{PW18} and certain {{cubulated}} $3$--manifold groups are not virtually cocompact special (see \cite{HP15}, \cite{Tid18}).
+Thus it was left open to determine the property (QT) for all 3-manifold groups.

-By sphere-disc decomposition, a compact orientable 3-manifold $M$ is a connected sum of prime summands $M_i$ $(1\le i\le n)$ with incompressible boundary.
-By the discussion in the previous subsection, if $M_i$ supports $Sol$ or $Nil$ from the eight Thurston geometries, then $\pi_1(M_i)$ fails to have property (QT).
-Except for $\widetilde{SL(2, \mathbb{R})}$-geometric manifolds that has yet been determined, all the other 5 geometric 3-manifold groups are easily shown to have property (QT).

-Our first main result is the following characterization of property (QT) for any 3-manifolds excluding the $\widetilde{SL(2, \mathbb{R})}$ geometric piece in sphere-disc decomposition.
+By the sphere-disc decomposition, a compact oriented 3-manifold $M$ is a connected sum of prime summands $M_i$ $(1\le i\le n)$ with incompressible boundary.
+It is an easy observation that if a group has property (QT) then every non-trivial element is undistorted (see Lemma \ref{QTUndistortedLem}), and hence if $M_i$ supports $Sol$ or $Nil$ from the eight Thurston geometries, then $\pi_1(M_i)$ fails to have property (QT).
+Our first main result is the following characterization of property (QT) for all 3-manifolds.

-\begin{thm} Let $M$ be a connected, compact, orientable 3-manifold without $\widetilde{SL(2, \mathbb{R})}$-geometry in its sphere-disk decomposition.
-Then $\pi_1(M)$ has property (QT) if and only if no summand in its sphere-disk decomposition supports either $Sol$ or $Nil$ geometry. \end{thm} \begin{rem}[about $\widetilde{SL(2, \mathbb{R})}$] By the flat torus theorem \cite{BH99}, a finitely generated central extension acting properly on CAT(0) spaces must be virtually split.
-Thus, $\widetilde{SL(2, \mathbb{R})}$-lattices cannot act properly on a finite product of trees.
-It is an intriguing question whether they have property (QT).
-If property (QT) was known to hold, then the conclusion of Theorem \ref{thm:QT3MFD} would be the same upon removing the assumption ``without $\widetilde{SL(2, \mathbb{R})}$--geometry".
-Otherwise, the $\widetilde{SL(2, \mathbb{R})}$ would be added to the list of $Sol$ or $Nil$. \end{rem}
+\begin{thm} Let $M$ be a connected, compact, orientable 3-manifold.
+Then $\pi_1(M)$ has property (QT) if and only if no summand in its sphere-disk decomposition supports either $Sol$ or $Nil$ geometry. \end{thm}